-Stone worked his way through college - attending both Western Reserve University (See ) and the Cleveland Institute of Art.
+Stone worked his way through college - attending both Western Reserve University (see CASE WESTERN RESERVE UNIVERSITY) and the CLEVELAND INSTITUTE OF ART.
 Unhappy with the card designs the company was buying, Stone directed the company to begin designing and printing its own cards in the 1930s.
 This gave rise to the American Greetings Creative Department, which remains one of the biggest art studios in the United States, with 400 artists and writers producing some 20,000 designs a year.
 Stone served as the department's editor, writer, art director and manager.
 One of his early card designs, "From Someone Who Likes to Remember Someone Too Nice to Forget," has sold more cards than any other in the company's repertory and remains in the line.
 Stone's early designs were printed and they sold quickly, leading to the rapid geographic expansion of American Greeting's marketing reach.

 Stone married his first wife, Beatrice (Wieder) in 1931.
 Together they had four children: Hensha S. Gansbourg, Myrna S. Tater, Judith S. Weiss, and Neil.
 Following the death of his first wife in 1976, Stone married Helen (Sill) in 1977.
-Stone died at University Hospitals and is buried at Zion Memorial Park (Young Israel Section), Maple Hts., OH.
+Stone died at UNIVERSITY HOSPITALS and is buried at Zion Memorial Park (Young Israel Section), MAPLE HTS., OH.